 The Digora phosphor plates feature a high resistance to wear, and if taken care of properly, then they will give you a long service.
 What’s more, is that they are comfortable to use in the patient’s mouth and are flexible.

 Using phosphor plate scanners can be tricky at times because the gray level of the image might hinder you from making a final report.
 This, we can, therefore, say, is a diagnostic quality problem.
-However, for the Digora, it automatically adjusts the grey areas, which in the long run, enhance the diagnostic quality.
+However, for the Digora, it automatically adjusts the grey areas, which in the long run, enhances the diagnostic quality.

 - Image processing is fast

-- The phosphor plate scanner is fully automated
+- The plate scanner is fully automated

 - Repeat use of the phosphor plates does not affect image quality